 - Learning for a Sustainable Future equips teachers with the necessary tools and program to integrate education for sustainable development into the classroom in order to transform students into responsible citizens.

-- With CIDA's support, Right to Play has launched a new Playbook — a curriculum-based resource for Grades 4 to 6 to learn about global development issues in 16 developing countries where Right to Play is active.
+- With Global Affairs Canada's support, Right to Play offers a Playbook — a curriculum-based resource for Grades 4 to 6 to learn about global development issues in 16 developing countries where Right to Play is active.

 - Owl Magazine is published by Bayard Canada for children ages 9 to 13.
 With lively photographs, illustrations, and short articles and stories, Owl inspires kids to learn about issues at home and around the world.
 Owl publishes several stories that help young children understand development issues such as child labour, fair trade chocolate, environmental stewardship, and equal education opportunities for girls.